DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 82: "The whisker shall return!" -DeviCat (24-Jul-24)
 * 83: "I carry a shotgun when it comes to art. slap it out, good enough!" -Blixtwix (27-Jul-24)
 * 84: "Five Nights at Devi's was quite a long-running series" -Rosuav: (29-Jul-24)
+* 85: "Devi this is an ice cream cone.
+How can you blow me away with your rendering on an ice cream cone.
+What happened when you were away?
+Did you consume the souls of everyone in the artist alleys?" -TiggyIGuess: (10-Aug-24)

 There may be quotes newer than these that have yet to be collected.